acetous/gradle-require-dependency-compliance/Readme.md

 ### Repository structure

-This repository contains the plugin and a sanbox project for manual tests when editing the plugin.
+This repository contains the plugin and a sandbox project for manual tests when editing the plugin.

 #### ./gradle-require-dependency-compliance-plugin